sasa-b/btb/README.md

-# ajax
+# btb - Back To Basics
-Wrapper class for XMLHttpRequest object in plain JS
+Collection of classes for handling Cookies, Forms and XMLHttpRequests in plain JS